Data Safety vs. App Privacy: Comparing the Usability of Android and iOS Privacy Labels: Background

 \textbf{Data collection groups.} iOS labels have three data collection groups: ``Data Used to Track You,'' ``Data Linked to You,'' and ``Data Not Linked to You.''
 In contrast, Android labels have two data collection groups: ``Data Shared'' and ``Data Collected.''
 These two approaches to categorizing data address somewhat different characteristics of data.
 The two labels also define different exclusions---i.e., types of collection that do not need to be reported in the privacy label---which impacts which data type categories are reported under each data collection group.

-\textbf{Completeness of compact label groups and category lists.} The presentation of empty collection groups is handled differently in Android and iOS labels. iOS labels omit empty collection groups, whereas Android labels explicit state that no data is collected in that group. iOS labels provide an exhaustive list of all the data type categories in the compact label with icons displayed next to them, while Android labels provide a shorter and more compact look by displaying only the first two and ``+$n$ others'' if there are four or more data type categories for a data collection group.
+\textbf{Completeness of compact label groups and category lists.} The presentation of empty collection groups is handled differently in Android and iOS labels. iOS labels omit empty collection groups, whereas Android labels explicitly state that no data is collected in that group. iOS labels provide an exhaustive list of all the data type categories in the compact label with icons displayed next to them.
+Android labels provide a shorter and more compact look; if there are four or more data type categories for a data collection group, the Android label displays only the first two and ``+$n$ others'' .

-\textbf{Expanded label structure.} The expanded iOS label lists uses of data collection, with the data type categories and specific data types used for that use displayed underneath each use.
-In contrast, the expanded Android label displays data type categories collected, with purposes and the list of specific data types used for that purpose displayed underneath each data type category when the accordion interface is unfolded.
+\textbf{Expanded label structure.} The expanded iOS label lists data uses, with the data type categories and specific data types used for that use displayed underneath each use.
+In contrast, the expanded Android label displays data type categories, with purposes and the list of specific data types used for that purpose displayed underneath each data type category when the accordion interface is unfolded.
 Thus the iOS label presents a purpose-centric view while the Android interface presents a data-centric view.
 In addition, the iOS label requires a lot of scrolling to navigate the expanded view, while the Android label is more compact but requires multiple clicks to expand the accordion interface.

-\textbf{Representation of security and data deletion practices.} Both the compact and expanded Android labels display information about whether an app encrypts data in transit and whether it is possible to request to delete data; if an app complies with the Play Families Policy or if an independent security review has been conducted, that information is also displayed.
+\textbf{Representation of security and data deletion practices.} Both the compact and expanded Android labels display information about whether an app encrypts data in transit and whether it is possible to request to delete data.
+If an app complies with the Play Families Policy or if an independent security review has been conducted, that information is also displayed.
 There is no analogous information provided in iOS labels.